 Some regular readers may have explored an expanding separate section on my blog under the title ‘The Real Botany of Desire’, but a lot has happened over the last few weeks to make me want to review this issue in a blog post.

-Firstly I should say, since I don’t seem to have done elsewhere on the blog, that the reason we hit on ‘The Garden Impressionists’ as a title for our ventures is a play on the inspiration we gained from a visit years ago to Monet’s garden at Giverny in late May.
+Firstly, I should say, since I don’t seem to have done elsewhere on the blog, that the reason we hit on ‘The Garden Impressionists’ as a title for our ventures is a play on the inspiration we gained from a visit years ago to Monet’s garden at Giverny in late May.
 In particular I noticed the huge numbers of insects of all kinds in the formal part of the garden, amongst more intermingled flowers than I’d ever seen in a British garden.
-Obviously it was a very labour intensive garden in a different climate with many annuals, and only open to the public for half the year, but it stimulated us to try to develop our garden in such a way that it would become equally alive with industrious insect diversity, and perhaps therefore support a greater wildlife diversity.
+Obviously, it’s a very labour intensive garden, in a different climate, with many annuals, and only open to the public for half the year, but it stimulated us to try to develop our garden in such a way that it would become equally alive with industrious insect diversity, and perhaps therefore support a greater wildlife diversity, across the animal kingdom.

-But this year in our own pesticide free garden, in a pretty pesticide free part of the UK, in spite of the terrible wet summer, insect numbers in early October have, on sunny days, been extraordinary.
+This year, in our own pesticide free garden, in a pretty pesticide free part of the UK, in spite of the terrible wet summer insect numbers in early October have, on sunny days, been extraordinary.
 So perhaps our planting regime with insect friendly flowers is paying dividends after all these years.

 Also driving over the mountain last week I spotted a new sign advertising ‘Honey for Sale’.
 This hasn’t appeared before, and in view of my comments in earlier posts about regular honeybee visits to the garden throughout the year for the first time in 2012, peaking with hundreds of bees on our Sedum spectabile a few weeks ago, I figured I should call in and see what the local honey looks and tastes like.

-….. the local honey, French comparisons, and Sedums in the background…
+The local honey, French comparisons, and Sedum spectabile in the background.

 But how do the gardening media and big plant retailers fare in promoting insect friendly flowers?
-Well around the time I collected my honey from Andy our 2 monthly subscription gardening magazines arrived on the same day.
+Around the time I collected my honey from Andy, our 2 monthly subscription gardening magazines arrived on the same day.
 ‘The Garden’ magazine, produced by the Royal Horticultural Society, RHS, had an in depth article on Sedum cultivars.
-(The RHS have done much to encourage awareness of beneficial insects with their ‘Perfect For Pollinators’ range of plants, and an ongoing ‘Plants For Bugs’ project).
+The RHS have done much to encourage awareness of beneficial insects with their ‘Perfect For Pollinators’ range of plants, and an ongoing ‘Plants For Bugs’ project.

 ‘Gardens Illustrated’ magazine had an even more extensive feature on Japanese Anemones.
 Both Anemones and Sedum are stalwarts in our garden and produce masses of late season flowers.
-The Sedum Spectabile ‘Autumn Joy’ which we grow is a fantastic flower with honeybee, bumblebee, moth, butterfly and fly appeal.
-The Japanese Anemone has a more restricted appeal, mostly to a diversity of flies, and occasionally bumblebees.
+The Sedum spectabile ‘Autumn Joy’ which we grow, is a fantastic flower with honeybee, bumblebee, moth, butterfly and fly appeal.
+The Japanese Anemone has a more restricted appeal, mostly to a diversity of flies, and occasionally bumblebees and honeybees as a pollen source.
 It’s difficult to take a photo of either of them without some insect being included in the image.

-- ‘The Garden’ magazine contained a single insect on flower image in its 98 pages.
-I think!
-The last page has an image of Nerine flowers with possibly an out of focus bumblebee on it.
+- ‘The Garden’ magazine contained just a single insect on flower image in its 98 pages.
+The last page had an image of Nerine flowers with possibly (!) an out of focus bumblebee on it.

 - ‘Gardens Illustrated’ contained 3 small insect on flower images out of about 115 flower images.
 All were butterflies.